salvatorecriscioneweb/cockpit-EmailOnUserSave/README.md

 ## Copyright and license

-Copyright 2018 pauloamgomes under the MIT license.

-Edited by salvatorecriscioneweb 2021 accordingly the MIT license.
+Copyright 2021 salvatorecriscioneweb 2021 accordingly the MIT license.